simit-lang/simit/apps/lulesh/README.md

     cmake ..
     make

-Run the lulesh example like so:
+Run the lulesh orginal example like so (only one region):

-    ./lulesh
+    ./lulesh-serial -r 1

+Run the lulesh simit version like so :

+    ./lulesh-simit